MDegg/django-blog-ci/README.md

 ## Bugs

-- document and discuss bugs and bug fixes
+- Mixed up url.py files and settings.py files.
+This was realised after finding an error within the admin site.
+Deleted all associated files and started from scratch.
 #
 ## Deployment